U-values measure how effective an insulator is. When it comes to thermal performance, we look in detail at terminology and core concepts.

 Note that ‘ Y-value ‘ thermal admittance should not be confused with ‘ y-value ‘ thermal bridging factor described in SAP Calculations (Standard Assessment Procedure) Appendix K as derived from linear thermal transmission.

 Psi (Ψ) value, or linear thermal transmittance

 Measurement of heat loss due to a thermal bridge is called linear thermal transmittance (as opposed to’ area’ thermal transmittance otherwise called U-value), with the units of measurement again being W/m2K.
 Psi values are used to

 Hitherto ignored in the UK construction industry, thermal mass (unlike thermal admittance) is derived from the specific heat capacity (the ability of a material to keep heat relative to its mass), density and thermal conductivity (how heat can pass through a material).
-SAP 2012 uses thermal conductivity as the’ k’ (or kappa) factor in measuring the thermal mass parameter (TMP).
+SAP Calculations use thermal conductivity as the’ k’ (or kappa) factor in measuring the thermal mass parameter (TMP).
 The’ k’ value is the heat capacity per unit area of the building element’s’ active’ component (only the first 50 mm or so of the element’s thickness has a real impact on thermal mass, as it decreases the element’s depth by increasing; the effect is negligible beyond 100 mm).
 It should be noted that the’ k’ value is an estimate, as assumptions are made about the size of a material’s active volumes; yet, it ignores the effect of thermal conductivity in measuring the time during which heat is absorbed and released from the material.
 BS EN ISO 13786 offers a more effective thermal mass determination process.
 Isolation should not confuse thermal mass.